Who Know Making Home-Made Gelato Was So Easy

 What's the Difference Between Gelato and Ice Cream

-If you ever asked yourself what's the difference between ice cream and gelato, check out my post describing the two and how they are similar and different.
+If you have ever asked yourself the difference between ice cream and gelato, check out my post describing the similarities and differences.
 See Difference Between Ice Cream & Gelato.

 Chocolate Macadamia Nut Gelato